Chinese Scientists Ask for Patent on US Drug to Fight Virus

-Scientists in the city at the center of China’s virus outbreak have applied to patent a drug made by U.S. company Gilead Science Inc. to treat the disease, possibly fueling conflict over technology policy that helped trigger Washington’s tariff war with Beijing.
+BEIJING (AP) — Scientists in the city at the center of China’s virus outbreak have applied to patent a drug made by U.S. company Gilead Sciences Inc. to treat the disease, possibly fueling conflict over technology policy that helped trigger Washington’s tariff war with Beijing.

 The government-run Wuhan Institute of Virology said this week it applied for the patent in January along with a military laboratory.
 An institute statement acknowledged there are “intellectual property barriers” but said it acted to “protect national interests.”